Mideast Powers Vie to Shape the Next Generation of Muslims

 At one end of the spectrum are Pakistan and Turkey, two of the more populous Muslim countries.
 Their claim to leadership of the Muslim world is rooted in conservative if not ultra-conservative interpretations of Islam that increasingly shape their education systems.

-Saudi Arabia and the United Arab Emirates reside at the other end of the spectrum, with their reduced emphasis on religion in education and emphasis on science as well as religious tolerance and interfaith dialogue.
+Saudi Arabia and the UAE reside at the other end of the spectrum, with their reduced emphasis on religion in education, and emphasis on science as well as religious tolerance and interfaith dialogue.

-Straddling the two approaches is Qatar, the world’s only other Wahhabi state alongside Saudi Arabia — even if it adhered to a more liberal interpretation long before the rise of Saudi Crown Prince Mohammad bin Salman.
+Straddling the two approaches is Qatar, the world’s only other Wahhabi state alongside Saudi Arabia — even if it adhered to a more liberal interpretation long before the rise of Saudi Crown Prince Mohammed bin Salman (MBS).
+Since coming to office, MBS has significantly reduced the role of ultra-conservative religious figures and institutions, cut back on global funding of Wahhabi activity, enhanced women’s rights, and built a Western-style entertainment sector.

 Related coverage